What is Aggravated Perjury In Texas?

 Final Thoughts on Texas Aggravated Perjury

 In the state of Texas, being charged with perjury alone can potentially land you in a state jail and responsible for a fine.
-The more severe charge of aggravated perjury, however, means that you are guaranteed to spend a few years in state prison.
+However, the more severe charge of aggravated perjury means you are guaranteed to spend a few years in state prison.

 About the Author: